LeetLLM

 5. Choose the response that still answers harmless requests instead of refusing by default.

 Those principles are general.
-In practice, a team building a logistics customer-support bot might write something more specific:
+In practice, a team building an internal developer-platform assistant might write something more specific:

-1. Verify the caller's identity before disclosing order details.
+1. Require the approved identity-verification flow before disclosing incident details.

-2. Do not provide instructions that could be used to bypass delivery security.
+2. Don't provide instructions that could be used to bypass production access controls.

 3. If a request is ambiguous, ask for clarification rather than guessing.